 The least expensive option that I found was the Nippon Protect-RF, and it’s the only one that I can’t recommend.

-With an anemic 175 joules of protection, it’s not much better than the internal surge protection in your garage door opener.
+With only 175 joules of protection, it’s not much better than the internal surge protection in your garage door opener.

 It does have some decent protection against voltage fluctuations.
 It’ll automatically shut off if it senses higher than 140 volts or lower than 90 volts, which is nice.

 When you first plug in the Protect-RF, it goes through a four-minute cycle to get a baseline of your AC power.
-During that time you won’t be able to use whatever’s plugged into it.
+During that time, you won’t be able to use it.

-Of course, because I didn’t read the instructions, that led to a few minutes of me wondering if I did something wrong.
+Of course, because I didn’t read the product manual, that led to a few minutes of me wondering if I did something wrong.

-The Nippon Protect-RF was the cheapest surge protector that I tested, and it showed.
-It didn’t offer the same level of protection as either of the other units.
-In my opinion, you’re better off spending more and getting one of the other two surge protectors on this list.
+It didn’t offer the same level of protection as the other units.
+You’re better off spending more and getting one of the other two surge protectors on this list.